Splunk® Enterprise

 Some events consist of more than one line.
 The Splunk platform handles most multiline events correctly by default.
 If you have multiline events that the Splunk platform doesn't handle properly, you can configure it to change its line breaking behavior.

-If you use Splunk Cloud Platform, you must forward any data where you need to configure event-line breaking, because there is no way to configure event-line breaking in the Splunk Web interface.
-You must use a heavy forwarder that you have configured to send data to your Splunk Cloud Platform instance to break incoming data into lines and subsequently merge them as you want into events.
+• Forward any data where you need to configure event line breaking, because there is no way to configure event line breaking in the Splunk Web interface.
+You can use a heavy forwarder to break incoming data into lines and subsequently merge them as you want into events prior to sending data to your Splunk Cloud Platform instance.

 If you use Splunk Enterprise, you can configure the settings and follow the procedures in this topic on any instance that indexes the incoming data stream.